 Given the above definitions, a minimum Robot for use must consist of 1 and 2 above.
-Thus, if you are swapping out an entire subsystem of either item 1 or 2, you have now created a second Robot and are no longer legal.
+Thus, if you are swapping out an entire subsystem of either item 1 or 2, you have now created a third Robot and are no longer legal.

-- 1. Teams may not compete with one Robot while a second is being modified or assembled. - 2.
-Teams may not switch back and forth between multiple Robots during a competition.
-This includes using different Robots for Driving Skills and Programming Skills. - 3.
+- 1. Teams may not compete with two Robots while additional Robots are being modified or assembled. - Teams may not switch back and forth between multiple Robots during a competition and must remain with their two Robots.
+This includes using a different pair of Robots for Driving Skills and Programming Skills. - 3.
 Multiple Teams may not use the same Robot.
 Once a Robot has competed under a given team number at an event, it is "their" Robot no other Teams may compete with it for the duration of the competition season.